-You should be able to boat scout the next two rapids which can be run on the left (video of second ledge, video of third ledge).
+You should be able to boat scout the next two rapids which can be run on the left.
 You'll soon be to one of the more challenging drops which consists of a long lead-in to a large mid-stream boulder with horizon lines to either side.
 You'll have to commit to the first part of the rapid and then a micro eddy on river left gives you a spot to scout just before the final horizon line, but it's easy to blow the eddy especially at higher flows so use caution.
-The far right side is generally the preferred line (video), but the left is possible too.
+The far right side is generally the preferred line, but the left is possible too.

 Although first-timers will take their time scouting, making the run seem much longer than the distance would suggest, you can run laps on this one if you don't mind the hassle of dealing with multiple shuttle trips.

 for additional information see: